skimotv/SkimoSpeechToTextService/README.md

 The POST, GET, and Controller are located in the `src/main/java` directory.

-The path to the DeepSpeech models, the virutal environment, and the `DeepSpeechScript.sh` shell script can be changed in `application.properties` located in the `src/main/resources` folder
+The path to the location of the DeepSpeech models, the virutal environment, and the `DeepSpeechScript.sh` shell script can be changed in `application.properties` located in the `src/main/resources` folder.

 ### POST
 In the `SpeechRegonizer` class, a JSON request is taken in as an input containing the URL to a sample speech file.